adorsys/open-banking-gateway/docs/architecture/4a-aisListOfAccounts.md

 ### LoA-061 : BankingProtocol.define
 This step maps service parameter to be used in further processing to variable names for beter readability in subsequent calls.
+__TODO Valentine__: Define and describe process: I understand is like:
+* We have to find the user identified with psu-id@fintech
+* if none, we have to create a new record, create a corresponding encryption key, put it in the PsuAuthData and store it.
+* If we find one, then we have to use the PsuAuthData to load the user context containing:
+  * The psu-id@tpp
+  * The encryption key to read the consents of this psu-id@tpp
+  * find the right consent if any and use it to perform the request.
+* If the PsuAuthData changes we return the new one to the FinTechAPI.

 ### LoA-062 .. -064  : BankingProtocol.handelServiceSession
 If there is an existing serviceSessionId, it will be introspected to extract the id (bpServiceSessionID) and the key (bpServiceSessionKey) used to read and decrypt the persistent service session.
 The existing service session will be loaded.